chethan-uv/chethan-uv/README.md

 ## Hi there 👋

-### Welcome to My to GitHub Profile!
+### Welcome to My GitHub Profile!

-- 🔭 I’m currently working as Azure Cloud Engineer
+- 💻 I’m currently working as Azure Cloud Engineer
-- 🌱 I’m currently learning DevOps
+- 📔 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on anything related to Cloud, DevOps and AI
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/chethan-v-4b1994274)